 - Some kinds of food

-Who’s At Risk?
+Who’s at Risk?

 Anyone can get ulcerative colitis.
-But if you’re an older man, you’re more likely to get it than an older woman.
+But if you’re an older man, you’re at higher risk than an older woman.
 And even though it can strike at any age, it usually begins before you’re 30 or after 60.

 If someone in your family has UC, you’re more likely to get it, too.
 But the majority of people with the disease don’t have a family history of it.